 Morning Meditation First Watch

+Wake up early in the morning before sunrise, go to a fixed place, and sit comfortably.
 Close your eyes and observe the body without criticism or judgment.
-Observe all the activities in the mind and “let them be.”
+Observe all the activities in mind and “let them be.”
 If you fall asleep, don’t worry about it.
-Continue when you wake up.

 Conclusion About Meditations in The Morning